 Our brains perform so many functions that living with one can sometimes become a confusing mess.
 How many times have you had mixed thoughts, feelings, ideas, solutions, and memories clammoring for some mental real estate, all while trying to stay focused on something else?

 Cognitive psychologists have tried to make sense out of this for many years, but most of their output has been impractical.
 However, over the past 20 years a major theme emerged that was a breakthrough, which isn't something new to regular Psychology Today readers.
 The key finding was that our brains have two major types of processes: those that operate automatically (usually called System 1) and those that are more effortful (System 2).
-The research that demonstrated this won Daniel Kahneman the Nobel Prize (read my first post on that here).
+The research that demonstrated this won Daniel Kahneman the Nobel Prize.

 I found this rough distinction to be somewhat helpful for my counseling clients, but it has been difficult to translate it into useful tools.
 So I have been working to find a better application for therapy, and recently arrived at what I call the Three Frames of Mind.
 All three have a purpose, none of them are superior to any other, and there are variations on each.
 Readers familiar with Kahneman's research will notice that the first two Frames, (Engaged & Automatic) are both forms of System 1 and the other (Analytic) is a practical way of looking at System 2.

 Frames of Mind